axelvaldez/radical-companies/_posts/2024/2024-03-12-everybody-is-good.markdown

 <h1>Bad People, Good People</h1>
  <p>The difference with <em>bad people</em> is that they almost always opt for violence.
 They impose their version of their reality on you.
 Feedback is at best ignored and at worst it become a capital offense.
 Everything they say is law.</p>
  <p>The thing is that when it goes the route of violence, it becomes power over everything, including people.
 Violence begets more violence and it goes downhill from there.
-Hitler, in Geermany, and Putin, in Russia, are good examples of that: I want them to <em>fear</em> me and celebrate my contribution. <em>Resistance is futile</em>.</p>
+Hitler, in Geermany, and Putin, in Russia, are good examples of that: &ldquo;<em>I want them to <em>fear</em> me and celebrate my contribution. <em>Resistance is futile</em>&rdquo;.</p>
  <p>They started with good intentions, but then they noticed that the threat of violence was enough to control people.
 That is addictive.</p>

 <h1>All of Us</h1>
- <p>The Fiat ststem does eventually warp our intentions, but we start with intentions that benefit our communities.
-We start with wanting to contribute to those around us.</p>
- <p>Oftentimes is just a childish intent, &ldquo;<em>That tastes so good, we should eat it at breakfast, lunch, and dinner.</em>&rdquo;</p>
+ <p>We start with intentions that benefit our communities, but the Fiat system eventually warp our intentions which is to contribute to those around us.
+Oftentimes is just a childish intent, &ldquo;<em>That tastes so good, we should eat it at breakfast, lunch, and dinner.</em>&rdquo;</p>
- <p>Breakfast, lunch, and dinner are good, like many good things that have come out of the Fiat system, and useful.
-The childish instentions are good, but not a benefit to the community.
-We are social animals and as such our lives depends on the wellbeing of the people that make up the communitu around us.
-To declare that sugar is so good that we should have it all the time is childish.</p>
+ <p>Breakfast, lunch, and dinner are good, the childish intentions are good, but like many good things that have come out of the Fiat system, but not of benefit to the community.</p>
  <p>&ldquo;<em>Sugar is so good that we should have it all the time</em>&rdquo; is childish because it comes from the limited context of the child.
-This is a chance for the child expand her horizons. &ldquo;<em>You like sugar?
+This is a chance for the child expand to her horizons. &ldquo;<em>You like sugar?
 I like sugary things too!
-But, y&rsquo;know, eating sugary things all the time will make your teeth hurt.</em>&rdquo; &ldquo;<em>I don&rsquo;t want my teeth to hurt!
-And I don&rsquo;t want their teeth to hurt, either.</em>&rdquo;</p>
+But, y&rsquo;know, eating sugary things all the time will make your teeth and your stomach hurt.&ldquo;<em></p>
  <p>Childish as it may be, it is a contribution.</p>

-<h1>A Learning Moment</h1>
- <p>&ldquo;<em>Sugar is so good that we should have it all the time</em>&rdquo; is childish because it comes from the limited context of the child.
-This is a chance for the child expand her horizons. &ldquo;<em>You like sugar?
-I like sugary things too!
-But, y&rsquo;know, eating sugary things all the time will make your teeth hurt.</em>&rdquo; &ldquo;<em>I don&rsquo;t want my teeth to hurt!
-And I don&rsquo;t want their teeth to hurt, either.</em>&rdquo;</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>